 During the three years of the PhD programme, candidates are required to commit full-time to the PhD and the programme will include both working on the research project and learning activities.
 Students are also required to carry out part of their research in another University or Research Centre abroad, for at least three months and up to a year.
 This is an extremely valuable opportunity for a PhD candidate to study specific aspects of their research in depth under direct supervision of world experts in their chosen research topic.
 It's also an opportunity to carry out research in highly stimulating and competitive contexts, while exchanging ideas with other scholars and establishing an early network of colleagues in the world of research.

 The Faculty of Science and Technology has established partnerships with many universities and research centres in Italy and abroad.

 Within academia, our university has long-established partnerships with the following institutions:

-In order to gain admission to the PhD programme, you'll need to have obtained 300 ECTS credits (Master degree) and have some relevant academic or cultural background or work experience in the field of the PhD programme.
-You will also have to demonstrate competence in the English language and be successful in the public competition (see call).
+In order to gain admission to the PhD programme, you will need to have obtained 300 ECTS credit points (master degree) and have some relevant academic experience in the field of the programme.
+You will also have to demonstrate competence in the English language during the interview.

 Application deadline: 14 September 2022, 12:00 midday (CEST)